 - 75 surface water samples from three agricultural regions of California were collected and analyzed for contamination with imidacloprid - Imidacloprid was detected in 67 samples (89%); - Concentrations exceeded the U.S. Environmental Protection Agency's (EPA) chronic invertebrate Aquatic Life Benchmark of 1.05 μg/L (micrograms per liter) in 14 samples (19%).

-Neonicotinoids Are Diffusing Through The Environment Are They Breaking The Food Chain?
+Neonicotinoids Are Diffusing Through The Environment

-Imidacloprid is diffusing through the environment in California and the Netherlands, killing or debilitating non-target insects and possibly other arthropods, and by doing so progressively reducing invertebrate prey for higher organisms
+If Imidacloprid leaches from soil, the compound is diffusing through the environment, killing or debilitating non-target insects and possibly other arthropods, and by doing so progressively reducing invertebrate prey for higher organisms